What are the five best individual seasons by a player in Phillies history?

 2. Dick Allen, 1966

-It was anticipated that Allen would be inducted into the Hall of Fame next month, but the Hall postponed its upcoming Golden Days Committee vote because of the pandemic.
-Momentum seemed to be building for Allen, whose dominance offensively seems to be getting its due.
+Allen fell one vote short of enshrinement into the Hall of Fame in the Golden Days Era Committee vote in December 2021.
+Momentum seemed to be building for Allen, whose dominance offensively was getting its due.
 Allen had several dominant seasons with the Phillies, but his 1966 campaign took the cake.
 He slashed .317/.396/.632 with 40 home runs, 110 RBIs, a 1.027 OPS and a 181 OPS+.
 Allen finished fourth for NL MVP that season behind Roberto Clemente, Sandy Koufax and Willie Mays.

 3. Ryan Howard, 2006